 Speed.
 Fast turnaround times often justify higher rates.

-As a freelance video editor, you'll need a powerful computer with at least an Intel Core i7 processor, 16GB or more of RAM, and a dedicated graphics card to handle demanding projects.
+As a freelance video editor, you’ll need a powerful computer with at least an Intel Core i7 processor, 16+GB of RAM, and a dedicated graphics card to handle demanding projects.
 Dual high-resolution monitors for video editing can greatly improve your workflow.
-Essential additional devices include a keyboard, a precise mouse, a graphics tablet for detailed work, and high-quality headphones or studio monitors for accurate audio editing.
+Other devices include a keyboard, a precise mouse, a graphics tablet for detailed work, and high-quality headphones or studio monitors for accurate audio editing.

-Rates depend on several factors, including experience, education, location, and specialized skills.
-For instance, an editor with nine years of experience who can create animations and motion graphics might charge more than a beginner still learning the basics.
-Example rate structures: Hourly Rate: $25 to $150 per hour, depending on experience and skills.
-Project Rate: $500 to $10,000 per project, depending on complexity.
+Freelance video editing prices depend on several factors, including experience, education, location, and specialized skills.
+For instance, an editor with nine years of experience who can create animations and motion graphics may charge more than a beginner still learning the basics.
+Example rate structures: Hourly rate: $25 to $150 per hour, depending on experience and skills.
+Project rate: $500 to $10,000 per project, depending on complexity.

 Freelance video editors typically earn around $62,476 per year, with an average salary of $58,289 per year.